 This almost always happens when people add too much to their diet too fast.

-If this happens to you, start with a teaspoon per day and increase your intake slowly.
+If this happens to you, start with a teaspoon per day and increase your intake gradually.

 And, of course, just like any other food, it’s possible to be allergic to coconut oil.

-Some people report brain fog, fatigue, or an increase in anxiety or panic attacks when they consume coconut oil.
+There are rare reports of people experiencing brain fog, fatigue, or an increase in anxiety or panic attacks when they consume coconut oil.

 Concerns About Coconut Oil and Heart Disease